tensorflow/tfjs/tfjs-backend-wasm/README.md

 ### Do you work in node?
 Yes.
 If you run into issues, please let us know.

-### Do you support SIMD?
+### Do you support SIMD and multi-threading?
 Yes.
-We take advantage of SIMD wherever it is supported.
-If you intend to serve the WASM assets yourself, note that the SIMD-enabled WASM binary is separate from the default binary.

-### Do you support multi-threading?
-Yes.
-We take advantage of multi-threading wherever it is supported.
-If you intend to serve the WASM assets yourself, note that the multi-threading-enabled WASM binary is separate from the default binary.
+We take advantage of SIMD and multi-threading wherever they are supported by testing the capabilities of your runtime and serving the appropriate WASM binary.
+However we do not yet have a mechanism for users to specify a custom path to multiple WASM binaries, so if you are serving the WASM binary from a custom path via  `setWasmPath`, we will initialize the WASM backend without SIMD or multi-threading support.

 ### How do I give feedback?
 We'd love your feedback as we develop this backend!
 Please file an issue